Software-Engineering-Group-UP/RSE-UP/chapters/bash_tools.md

 > **Continuation Prompts May Differ Too**
 >
-> As mentioned in Chapter [](https://software-engineering-group-up.github.io/RSE-UP/chapters/bash/bash-basics.html),
+> As mentioned in Chapter [ Bash Basics](https://software-engineering-group-up.github.io/RSE-UP/chapters/bash_basics.html),
 > there is variation in how different shells look and operate.
 > If you noticed the second, third, and fourth code lines
 > in your for loop were prefaced with `for`,